research-projects-tp/ganache/README.md

 # ganache & truffle
 Research over eth using ganache & truffle to build project

-# Run PoC
+## Poc with pet-shopts-tutorial
-Using pet-shopts-tutorial from truffle docs (here)[http://truffleframework.com/tutorials/pet-shop]
+Using pet-shopts-tutorial from truffle docs [here](http://truffleframework.com/tutorials/pet-shop)